Dharun235/RA_2025/Documentation of work.md

 # **24/04/2025**
 - Worked from 9 to 12.
 - Website for Ilaria experiment is not completed becuase of some coding errors in js.
 New tasks are given.
-- Mohammad website is currently on updation with new information.
+- Mohammad website is updated with new information.
 ---